Club Super is an Industry Superannuation Fund. It pays no commissions and is run only to profit members.

-- Composition: Messrs Castrisos and Meiklejohn sit on this committee, along with Mr Rowan Ward, an independent member of the committee, who provides additional investment expertise.
+- Composition: Mr Castrisos and Ms Caddie sits on this Committee, along with Mr Rowan Ward, an independent member of the Committee, who provides additional investment expertise.
 Mr Castrisos chairs this Committee.
-The committee meets at least 4 times a year.
+The Committee meets at least 4 times a year.

 - Responsibility: This Committee is responsible for reviewing the investment performance of Club Super as a whole, as well as the performance of individual fund managers.
 The Committee meets and reviews individual fund managers from time to time.
 It also considers advice from its appointed external investment adviser in making recommendations to the Trustee Board as to which investments to acquire or redeem, selection of fund managers, investment of cashflow and in the setting of crediting rates for each investment option.

-- Composition: Messrs Flockhart, Meiklejohn, Castrisos and Ms Caddie sit on this Committee.
-Ms Leonie Taylor, an independent consultant to the Committee, provides additional accounting and audit expertise.
+- Composition: Messrs Flockhart and Castrisos and Ms Caddie sit on this Committee.
 Mr Flockhart chairs this Committee.
 The Committee meets at least 4 times a year.

 - Responsibility: This Committee is responsible for overseeing Club Super's compliance with its legislative and compliance obligations, as well as the preparation and audit of the Fund's annual financial statements.
 The Committee has ongoing liaison with the approved auditor and also considers reports from its external compliance consultant as well as the Fund's internal auditor.

-- Composition: Mr Taylor and Ms Hunter sit on this Committee, along with Mr Rowan Ward, an independent member of the Committee who provides additional insurance expertise.
+- Composition: Mr Taylor and Ms Hunter sit on this Committee.
 This Committee is chaired by Mr Taylor.
 The Committee meets four times a year.